 Councillor Green has lived and raised her family in Liverpool for over 40 years and has worked in the women's community health sector locally for 28 years.
 The principles of social justice have guided her practice in various positions including counsellor, health promotion educator, group facilitator and domestic violence advocate.
-In April 2023, Councillor Green achieved her doctorate, her work in domestic violence was recognised with the Western Sydney University Community Champion Alumni Award in 2016.
+Currently a doctoral candidate, Councillor Green's work in domestic violence was recognised with the Western Sydney University Community Champion Alumni Award in 2016.